ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 1. An appropriate model architecture has been employed

-My model is based on comma.ai model of convolution neural network with 8x8 and 5x5 filter sizes and depths between 16 and 64 (model.py lines 164-196).
-The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 167).
+My model is based on comma.ai model of convolution neural network with 8x8 and 5x5 filter sizes and depths between 16 and 64.
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

 ### 2. Attempts to reduce overfitting in the model

 To prevent overfitting in the model I used:

-* train/validation splits with test size 0.1 (code lines 75-76)
+* train/validation splits with test size 0.1
-* shuffling of training data (code line 130)
+* shuffling of training data
-* comparing training and validation set loss by plotting results after each epoch ending and choosing the checkpoint for epoch where validation loss is not increasing (last checkpoint was chosen that matching 14 on the plot below).
+* comparing training and validation set loss by plotting results after each epoch ending and choosing the checkpoint for epoch where validation loss is not increasing (last checkpoint was chosen that matching 14 on the plot below)
+* dropout layer before last neuron

 ![alt text][image7]